 A curriculum that is ambitious and aspirational for all will enhance the cultural capital of every child and family.

-References and resources that you may find helpful (all articles, journals and films accessed Sept 2019):
+(all articles, journals and films accessed Sept 2019):

 Chalmers, H and Crisfield, E (2019) Drawing on linguistic and cultural capital to create positive learning cultures for EAL learners